-- conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person; - not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate; - age or developmentally inappropriate expectations being imposed on children.
-These may include interactions that are beyond a child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction; - seeing or hearing the ill-treatment of another; - serious bullying,, causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
+- Conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person. - Not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate. - Age or developmentally inappropriate expectations being imposed on children.
+These may include interactions that are beyond a child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction. - Seeing or hearing the ill-treatment of another - Serious bullying (including cyber-bullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.

-Sexual Abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
+Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.

 The activities may involve:

-- physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing; - non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet).
+- Physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing. - Non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet).